 Charles Dickens’ (1812-1870) originally serialised The Old Curiosity Shop in his serial Master Humphrey’s Clock from 1840-1841, before publishing it as a complete book in 1841.
 The novel told the story of orphan ‘Little’ Nell Trent and her grandfather, who live at The Old Curiosity Shop.
 The book was incredibly popular with the Victorian public, with even the Queen remarking it was ‘cleverly written’.

 From the 1880s until 1911, 13-14 Portsmouth Street was home to Horace Poole’s waste paper and jobbing stationery business.
 It was then taken over in the 1910s by stationers Gill and Durrant.
-By 1937, it appeared to be split into two businesses; The Society Tailors and Souvenir and Gifts with hanging signage and lamps erected on the first floor façade.
-The various businesses which resided at the address all preserved the Dickens’ signage, which surely ensured its survival.
+By 1937, it appeared to be split into two businesses; The Society Tailors and Souvenir and Gifts with projecting signage and lamps erected on the first floor façade.
+The various businesses which resided at the address all preserved the Dickens’ signage, which surely ensured its survival, despite being untrue.
 The nearby Clare Market slums and shops were demolished in 1905 to create Aldwych and Kingsway, including the tramway subway.
 The Clare Market area today is mostly occupied by the London School of Economics (LSE).

 At some point before 1950, the building became an antiques store, eventually closing in the 1970s.
 When it shut its doors, receipts and documents dating back as far as the 1920s were found.
 The building was Grade II listed by Historic England in 1958.
 Since the 1990s, the shop has been selling shoes by Japanese designer Daita Kimura.
 Why not pop in to see the low ceiling beams and winding staircases?